ongyishen24/CZ4010-Cryptography-Project/README.md

 - Common Modulus
 - Blinding signature

-The attacks on textbook RSA are done on python running in jupyter notebook
+The attacks on textbook RSA are done on python running in jupyter notebook.
+These codes will be functional using Python 3.8.0 and newer.

 # Small encryption exponent